oftenzhan/OftenDeck/installation_guide.md

 sudo apt install syncthing
 ```

+Run syncthing to make it generate a `.config.xml` file.
+Once it is fully loaded (it takes less than a minute) close it by typing: `C-c`.

 2. Configure Syncthing for Wi-Fi Access:

 By default, Syncthing's web GUI is accessible only from the Raspberry Pi itself.
 To allow access over Wi-Fi, modify the GUI's listen address.